Does this calculate federal income tax?

-Estimate the self-employment tax side of freelancing without pretending this is your whole tax return.
+Estimate U.S. 2026 self-employment tax for planning without pretending this is your whole tax return.

 This estimates U.S. self-employment tax only.
 It does not estimate federal income tax, state tax, local tax, deductions, credits, penalties, or your total tax bill.